tesseract-ocr/tessdoc/FAQ.md

 There is a minimum text size for reasonable accuracy.
 You have to consider resolution as well as point size.
 Accuracy drops off below 10pt x 300dpi, rapidly below 8pt x 300dpi.
 A quick check is to count the pixels of the x-height of your characters.
 (X-height is the height of the lower case x.)
 At 10pt x 300dpi x-heights are typically about 20 pixels, although this can vary dramatically from font to font.
 Below an x-height of 10 pixels, you have very little chance of accurate results, and below about 8 pixels, most of the text will be "noise removed".

-## Why is the output is empty or of poor quality?
+## Why is the output empty or of poor quality?

 Read the [ImproveQuality](ImproveQuality) wiki page.